Written by ForeignExchange Translations on Wednesday, May 02, 2012

 The IVD Technology article does a nice job looking at market sizes for IVD instrumentation, molecular testing, and clinical labs.
 It notes differences in experiences and with product registrations, for example, highlights differences:

 IVD product registration is an area in which the two countries differ greatly.
 Product registration is going to get more difficult in India, but it still remains relatively inexpensive and rapid.
 India's government is making changes in the regulations for medical devices and IVD products.
 According to industry contacts and Ministry of Health officials, a notification is expected that would bring a group of medical devices and IVDs under the regulatory framework.
 The authority regulating medical devices and IVDs will be the Central Drug Standard Control Organization (CDSCO) in the Ministry of Health.If you want a piece of good news, then jump to the end of the article, where the author concludes that "[a]s long as the two main market drivers—increasing prosperity and urbanization—continue, strong growth in the Chinese and Indian IVD markets is expected for many years."
-[Hat tip to Mel Faux!]
-For more on this topic, take a look at:

 In China, the situation is very different.
 The State Food and Drug Administration (SFDA) is responsible for regulating drugs and medical devices.
 Both IVD instruments and reagents must be registered, and all products must be re-registered every four years.